fdsssawe/inkFinder/README.md

 Tailwind - CSS framework for comfortable work with styles.<br/>
 bcrypt - for encrypting passwords , liml , etc.<br/>
 jsonwebtoken - for creating tokens in TokenService.<br/>
-nodemailer - for sendint verification mails.<br/>
+nodemailer - for sending verification mails.<br/>

 Resources